 Significance of the ‘Diya’

-Centric to the festival is the ritual of lighting of the traditional ‘diya’, which has its own significance and meaning in various parts of India.
+Centric to the festival is the ritual of lighting of the traditional ‘diya’, which has its importance and meaning in various parts of India.

 The battle ended with Ravana being killed by Lord Ram and is seen as a victory of good over evil.
 When the trio return to Ayodhya on the night of ‘Amavasya’, the darkest night of autumn, the villagers lit ‘diyas’ leading into Ayodhya, to welcome their King Ram.